March for Water

 Why March for Water?

 For 1 in 9 people around the world getting a drink of water isn't as simple as turning on a tap.
 They have no choice but to make long, tiring, and often dangerous journeys to remote water sources - and then haul heavy cans or buckets all the way back home.
-It's a journey that for some is an eight kilometre round trip, and a burden that more often than not falls to women and young girls, who sacrifice their education and careers to make sure their families have water.
+It's a journey that for some is a 4.9 miles round trip, and a burden that more often than not falls to women and young girls, who sacrifice their education and careers to make sure their families have water.

-By sharing your shoelace selfies, talking to your friends and family about your challenge and raising money for WaterAid, you'll also help us bring the water crisis to even more people’s attention.
+By sharing your shoelace selfies, talking to your friends and family about your challenge and raising money for WaterAid, you'll also help us make a lot of noise on World Water Day (22 March), to bring the water crisis to even more people’s attention.

 How far should you walk?